 One of the most obvious and important cloakroom ideas is to maximise the space and shape of your room.
 Many downstairs toilets have an awkward shape, especially if tucked away under the stairs.
 If L-shaped bathrooms with corner units are the bane of your existence, you should definitely consider space and shape when planning your new downstairs loo.

 Considering space and shape will not only aid your design, but it could save you a bit of money too.
 Instead of trying to make an extravagant bathroom with a range of furniture, a compact little WC might be just what you need.
-If you’ve got a narrow bathroom or awkwardly shaped WC and want to make the most of space, here are our favourite ideas:
+If you’ve got a narrow bathroom or an awkwardly shaped WC and want to make the most of the space, here are our favourite ideas: